UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_4/Lab_4.md

 ### Using the String Table

-- Double click on the strings.xml file in the values subfolder to display its contents
+- Double-click on the strings.xml file in the values subfolder to display its contents

 - Click the Add key (plus sign) in the Translations Editor and type txtTitle in the Key text box and Ticket Vault in the Default Value text box as shown below: